• Home

 Somehow, after 25 years, little sticky hands wrapped around your pointer finger all the time feel quite normal.
 Squeals and screams peeling through the air don’t even raise your attention.
 Now, the quiet and solitude that fills my days seems very ABNORMAL.

 Someone should be making a mess around here.
-Someone should be too noisy.
+AND Someone should be too noisy.
 Someone should be getting into something that they shouldn’t.

 Mark 1: 16-20